francsasso/SwissRes-plus/README.md

 ## License

+The publication associated with SwissRes+ is distributed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.

-Unless otherwise specified, all datasets and results contained in this repository are provided for research and educational purposes.
-Please consult the license information provided in individual folders where applicable.
+Unless otherwise stated, the documentation and datasets contained in this repository are made available under the same license.